A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: What is the low-dimensionality of moderators?

 We suggest the following explanation for this effect.
-Note, the obtained tube-like moderator is geometrically 2-dimensional, since ratio $H/W$ is close to~1.
+Note, the obtained tube-like moderator is geometrically 2-dimensional, since the ratio $H/W$ is close to~1.
 Indeed, while the brightness gains are rising monotonically in the sequence ``voluminous~$\to$ flat~$\to$ tube-like'' moderators, their dimensionality changes non-monotonically: 2D~$\to$ 1D~$\to$ 2D.
 Thus, brightness gains can't be explained solely from geometrical properties, i.e., the face dimensionality.
 To be considered low-dimensional in terms of moderator physics, in addition to having a high aspect ratio~(being geometrically 1-dimensional), the moderator should also be low-dimensional ``physically''.
-This physical dimension is defined by the mean free path $\Lambda_{th}$.
-More specifically, the physical scale is $2\Lambda_{th}$, which represents the distance beyond which there is essentially no further production of cold neutrons, because only a small number of thermal neutrons~(about \SI{5}{\percent}) can penetrate to such depths in the moderator material.
+This physical dimension is defined by the mean free path~$\Lambda_{th}$.
+More specifically, the physical scale is~$2\Lambda_{th}$, which represents the distance beyond which there is essentially no further production of cold neutrons, because only a small number of thermal neutrons~(about \qty{5}{\percent}) can penetrate to such depths in the moderator material.

-In our discussion, moderators with a width $ W < 2\Lambda_{th} $ are referred to as narrow moderators, while moderators with a width $ W > 2\Lambda_{th} $ are referred to as wide moderators.
-Indeed, for a moderator to be considered 1-dimensional, it needs to fulfill two criteria: (a)~it should have a 1-dimensional shape, meaning it is elongated in one direction and (b)~it should also be ``narrow'' with a width $ W < 2\Lambda_{th} $.
-Only moderators meeting both of these criteria, as represented by the two leftmost items in \figref{fig:10}, are capable of delivering a significant increase in brightness.
+In our discussion, moderators with a width~$W \approx 2\Lambda_{th}$ are referred to as narrow moderators, while moderators with a width $W \gg 2\Lambda_{th}$ are referred to as wide moderators.
+Indeed, for a moderator to be considered 1-dimensional, it needs to fulfill two criteria: (a)~it should have a 1-dimensional shape, meaning it is elongated in one direction and (b)~it should also be ``narrow'' with a width $ W \approx 2\Lambda_{th} $.
+Only moderators meeting both of these criteria, as represented in figures~\ref{fig:classification:verynarrow} and~\subref{fig:classification:narrow}, are capable of delivering a significant increase in brightness.

+This situation can be conveniently represented by a ``phase diagram'' shown in~\figref{fig:map}, which illustrates the relationship between brightness gain and moderator width and height.
+Two inclined white lines represent the boundaries where moderators have a 1-dimensional geometric shape, characterised by a high aspect ratio.
+The green lines represent the boundaries where the moderators are considered 1-dimensional physically, being narrow in width or height.

+The areas enclosed by solid lines of both colours indicate regions where high brightness gain is achieved, satisfying both geometric and physical conditions.
+In contrast, the large central area represents regions of low or no brightness gain.
+The corresponding shapes of the moderators for each area are also depicted in \figref{fig:map}.